 - The recycling contamination rate was 27.32% for households in multi-unit developments (up from 24.11% in 2018-2019 and 25.01% in 2017-2018)

-Contaminated bins receive a warning or ‘contamination’ sticker, which notifies the household that incorrect items have been placed in their inspected recycling/food and garden waste bin.
-Highly contaminated bins are not emptied on collection day and aren’t collected until the offending items have been removed.
+Contaminated bins receive a warning or ‘contamination’ sticker, which notifies the household that incorrect items have been found in their recycling/ food and garden waste bin.
+Contaminated bins are not emptied on collection day and will not be collected until the offending items have been removed.

 ‘No Plastic Bags’ stickers are placed on the lids of recycling bins that contain plastic bags.
 Plastic bags cannot be recycled through the household recycling system.
 Recyclables must instead be placed loose in the recycling bin.